nussarafirn/course-app/README.md

-# UW Course Application
+# Course Application
-Add/remove courses application for wide range of usages in furether development.
+Add/remove courses application for wide range of usages in further development.

 ## Description of Files in this package
 * `package.json` and `package-lock.json`